Tylogix - iSeries SQL Tips and Techniques

 DBGVIEW(*SOURCE)

-through the SQL code that you wrote.
-Easier to debug that way.
+will step through the SQL code that you wrote.
+Easier to debug

 STRDBG